 What is expected of me as a participant?

 Participation is the heart of #DigPINS and we rely on a Heutagogical (self-directed learning) approach.
-Yes there is content but the learning community does not function without participation.
+Yes there is content and there are facilitators but the learning community does not function without self-directed participation from you.
 However, if you have never been part of an online networked participatory learning community that can be tricky.
 So here are some descriptions of the kinds of environments and approaches we are inviting you into.

 Sync to Async

 One key to understanding participation in digital environments is to consider how time is affected by the digital.

 Your time spent on participation will be spent on asynchronous communications (compose, post, wait, get responses) like blogging and commenting as well as synchronous activities (real-time) such as video calls.